No products in the cart.

 FOR THE INNER LINER:

-- Craft or spray paint (make sure it’s a paint that sticks to plastic – I used spray paint that would hold up outdoors and use this water-based, low odor kind (formulated with kid-use in mind!)
+- Craft or spray paint (make sure it’s a paint that sticks to plastic – I used this water-based, low odor spray paint that holds up outdoors (and is formulated with kid-use in mind!)

 - Colorful tissue paper